bertvv/vagrant-shell-skeleton/README.md

 Scaffolding code for a multi-VM Vagrant environment with shell provisioning.
 It is based on my reusable "[One Vagrantfile to rule them all](https://bertvv.github.io/notes-to-self/2015/10/05/one-vagrantfile-to-rule-them-all/)" (I gave a [lightning talk about this](https://youtu.be/qJ0VNO6z68M) at [Config Management Camp 2016 Ghent](http://cfgmgmtcamp.eu/) - [slides here](http://www.slideshare.net/bertvanvreckem/one-vagrantfile-to-rule-them-all)).
 Hosts are defined in a simple Yaml format (see below), so setting up a multi-VM environment becomes almost trivial.

-For a more advanced Vagrant setup with Ansible provisioning, see my other project, [ansible-skeleton](https://github.com/bertvv/ansible-skeleton).
+For a more advanced Vagrant setup with Ansible provisioning, see this project's big brother, [ansible-skeleton](https://github.com/bertvv/ansible-skeleton).

-If you like/use this role, please consider giving it a star.
+If you like/use this project, please consider giving it a star.
 Thanks!

 ## Getting started